joolstorrentecalo/gitlab-foss/doc/user/packages/dependency_proxy/index.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

+> - [Moved](https://gitlab.com/gitlab-org/gitlab/-/issues/273655) from GitLab Premium to GitLab Free in 13.6.
+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/11582) support for private groups in GitLab 13.7.
+> - Anonymous access to images in public groups is no longer available starting in GitLab 13.7.
+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/290944) support for pull-by-digest and Docker version 20.x in GitLab 13.10.

 The GitLab Dependency Proxy is a local proxy you can use for your frequently-accessed upstream images.